sinch/sinch-sdk-java-quickstart/tutorials/sms/auto-subscribe-app/README.md

 ### Configure application settings

-Application settings is using the SpringBoot configuration file: [`application.yaml`](src/main/resources/application.yaml) file and set:
+Application settings are using the SpringBoot configuration file: [`application.yaml`](src/main/resources/application.yaml) file and enable to configure:

 #### Sinch credentials
 Located in `credentials` section (*you can find all of the credentials you need on your [Sinch dashboard](https://dashboard.sinch.com)*):